ainfanzon/MariaDB_examples/README.md

-# mdb_maxscl_failover
+# MariaDB How to examples
-Docker environment setup to test MariaDB MaxScale failover in a primary/secondary replicas
+Collection of Docker environments to test MariaDB servers and tools